-In the Fountain Tarot, the Nine of Cups is called Shared Happiness and The High Priestess is called Veiled Wisdom.
+In The Fountain Tarot, the Nine of Cups is called Shared Happiness and The High Priestess is called Veiled Wisdom.
 Reversed, the Nine of Cups suggests giving up material things in favor of a spiritual quest.
 The High Priestess asks that we pause at the beginning of a spiritual quest to reflect on our paths.

 Contemporary Goddess imagery is usually exuberant, showing abundance, compassion, strength, love, comfort.
 Even fearsome goddesses are appealing.